ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ## Creating a workflow definition

 Now you're ready to create your first workflow.
 Workflows are defined as classes that extend from `AbstractWorkflow`.
+The `AbstractWorkflow` class defines an abstract method `definition` that you have to implement.

-So to continue with our example of publishing a podcast, let's create a class called `PublishPodcastWorkflow`.
+To continue with our example of publishing a podcast, let's create a class called `PublishPodcastWorkflow`.

 ```php
 use App\Podcast;